parth0081/MACHINE-LEARNING-HANDS-ON-PROJECTS/BOOK RECOMMENDATION SYSTEM/DATA/README.md

-### DATA IS VERY BIG SO KAGGLE LINK OF THE DATASET IS GIVEN BELOW.
+### SINCE THE DATA IS VERY BIG, SO THE KAGGLE LINK FOR DATASET IS GIVEN BELOW.

 ##### LINK----> https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset